‘I don’t even know if she’s dead’: Wife killer refuses to reveal where her body is

 Razzell did not want to be seen on video but could be heard on a live stream of the proceedings being relayed to a public gallery at the Royal Courts of Justice in London.

-Ahead of the hearing, Ms Razzell’s partner at the time of her disappearance Greg Worrall, called for Razzell to stay behind bars.
+Ahead of the hearing, Mrs Razzell’s partner at the time of her disappearance Greg Worrall, called for Razzell to stay behind bars.

 “He shouldn’t qualify for parole.
 He has no remorse,” Mr Worrall told the Guardian.